andreas-zimmerer/research-paper-graph/doc/vision/vision.md

 ## Technologies
 - As our database we use PostgreSQL.
 - We implement our scraper in Python and let it access the SemanticScholar Paper API.
-- We build our backend on Django using Python.
+- We build our backend on Flask using Python.
 - We write our frontend in Typescript and React, integrating frameworks for graph visualization.

 ### PostgreSQL